 Featured Answer: What are All-on-4 dental implants?

-All-on-4 is a full-arch restoration that uses four (sometimes more) strategically angled implants to support a fixed bridge--often avoiding major bone grafting and shortening treatment time compared to traditional implant approaches.
+All on 4 dental implants (written "All-on-4") is a full-arch restoration that uses four (sometimes more) strategically angled implants to support a fixed bridge--often avoiding major bone grafting and shortening treatment time compared to traditional implant approaches.
 The result is a complete set of non-removable teeth anchored permanently to the jawbone.

 How All-on-4 Dental Implants Work